mi-luo/Flame-detection/README.md

-# Flame-detection(STFDN)
+# Flame-detection(SFGDN)
-STFDN stands for Flame Detection Network with Saliency Prior Guidance and Task Information Decoupling , which is a network specifically designed to detect flames in images captured by unmanned aerial vehicles (UAVs) in forest environments.
+SFGDN stands for Salience Feature Guided Decoupling Network for UAV Remote Sensing Flame Detection , which is a network specifically designed to detect flames in images captured by unmanned aerial vehicles (UAVs) in forest environments.

 ## install